Clinician Administered PTSD Scale: Evolution

 The CAPS has developed over the years to keep up with changes in the widely used Diagnostic and Statistical Manual of Mental Disorders (DSM).
 The DSM is currently in its fifth edition (DSM-5, May 2013) and serves as a guide to clinicians in diagnosing mental disorders.
-It should be noted, however, that the DSM system of psychiatric classifications is problematic in typecasting many relatively normal behavioral issues as "abnormal" (e.g., such as the over-classification of ADHD), promoting and entrenching archaic stereotypical psychiatric nosology, and in reifying subjective suppositions about psychopathology.
+However, the DSM system of psychiatric classifications is problematic in typecasting many relatively normal behavioral issues as "abnormal" (e.g., such as the over-classification of ADHD), promoting and entrenching archaic stereotypical psychiatric nosology, and in reifying subjective suppositions about psychopathology.
 Detailed critiques of the DSM system of psychiatric classifications have been published.

 Currently, there are three versions of the CAPS-5 (Table 1).
 One version provides responses in the past month, one provides responses in the past week, and the last provides responses for the worst month (lifetime PTSD).
 There is also a version for children - the CAPS-CA-5 Table 1 also shows the development of the CAPS by DSM version.

 The CAPS1 was intended to monitor changes over a one-month period, whereas the CAPS-2 was developed to monitor changes over a week period.
 The CAPS-1 and CAPS-2 were later changed to the CAPS-DX and CAPS-SX respectively to avoid confusion over future versions.
 The CAPS-5 has two versions – one that can assess for one-week changes and one that can assess for one-month changes.
 The one-week changes may be more helpful for treatment providers to see change in symptom scores over time, whereas the one-month changes may be more helpful to assess for baseline PTSD.

 The CAPS has been revised to the CAPS-5 to reflect current changes in the DSM-5.
 The CAPS is currently the gold-standard assessment for PTSD and is used widely through the VA for compensation and pension determinations.
 As described in Table 1, there are three versions of the CAPS, one to monitor monthly changes (often used for diagnosis), one to monitor weekly changes (often for assessing for time changes) and worst month (to assess for lifetime PTSD).